neuegram/Ghost/README.md

 - [hako](https://github.com/hako)
 - [liamcottle](https://github.com/liamcottle) (creator of [Casper](https://casper.io/))
 - [kyleboyer](https://github.com/kyleboyer)

+If you would like to contribute, you can take a look at the documentation [here](https://github.com/mgp25/SC-API/wiki/API-v2-Research) and [here](https://github.com/cuonic/SnapchatDevWiki/wiki).

 ### Extra Special Thanks :poop:
 To whoever at Snapchat came up with this header: